mills32/Fuzzy-s-World-of-Miniature-Space-Golf-Decomp/README.md

   - player.c: Plays original loudness tracker music (.DAT) in MS-DOS, and converts patterns, notes and most instrument parameters to impulse tracker (converted .it files require some tweaking and pcm samples, fixed and optimized .it conversions will be added).
   - ppext.c: Pixel painters extractor, extracts files from .RES resources.
   - convert.c: Converts.SPF and .ANI to .GIF.
-  - readfile.c: Extracts ANI/SPF from RES and converts to GIF (readfile FILE.RES IMAGE.ANI).
+  - readfile.c: Extracts ANI/SPF from RES and converts to GIF (usage: readfile FILE.RES IMAGE.ANI).
-  - readres.c: For MS-DOS, it extracts ANI/SPF from RES and displays the animation using VGA mode 13h (readres FILE.RES IMAGE.ANI).
+  - readres.c: For MS-DOS, it extracts ANI/SPF from RES and displays the animation using VGA mode 13h (usage: readres FILE.RES 0 IMAGE.ANI/SPF or readres FILE.RES image_number_in_file).

 FILE TYPES
 ----------